jbarratt/serialized.net/_posts/2008-01-01-interesting-hacking-around-in-python-osx-and-the-itunes-library.markdown

-<p>I <em>think</em> there is a way to look up track information from track ID&#39;s directly, but I couldn&#39;t suss it, hence the double loop with the dictionary for bookkeeping.
-(Yes, my python looks very perlish, I&#39;m sure.)
+<p>I <em>think</em> there is a way to look up track information from track ID's directly, but I couldn't suss it, hence the double loop with the dictionary for bookkeeping.
+(Yes, my python looks very perlish, I'm sure.)
 In any case, the Python Objective C bindings look pretty cool and I plan to explore those further.</p>